mjneary10/shaunagra-test/content/cards/wedding/gay-wedding-card-two-grooms-red-heart.md

 description = "Gay wedding day card for your son, grandson, nephew, best friends or a stylish male couple you know.
 This keepsake Mr & Mr card is handmade in Ireland.
 The text on the card reads (congratulations (couple's first names) on your wedding day), and it has a red watercolor heart with two grooms in suits.
 It is personalised with the date of the wedding."
 +++

+Gay wedding day card for your son, grandson, nephew, best friends or a stylish male couple you know.
+This keepsake Mr & Mr card is handmade in Ireland.
+The text on the card reads (congratulations (couple's first names) on your wedding day), and it has a red watercolor heart with two grooms in suits.
+It is personalised with the date of the wedding.